Summary

 Inevitably, publicly subsidized or publicly provided education puts the state in the position of deciding what will be taught in schools.
 This has resulted in a number of controversies, most recently about the teaching of American History and Civics.
 This controversy has also had an impact on the teaching of biology, specifically evolution.
 It has also affected other, traditionally less controversial subjects, like mathematics.

-So what can the vast majority of Americans agree on as the basis for a national curriculum for U.S. History and Civics.
+So what can the vast majority of Americans agree on as the basis for a national curriculum for U.S. History and Civics?
 We suggest the following:

-1. The United States of America, unlike most other countries, is not based on a common ethnicity or religious affiliations but on a set of ideas.
+1. The United States of America, unlike most other countries, is not based on a common ethnicity or religious affiliation but on a set of ideas.
 Those ideas are laid out in our Declaration of Independence and the Constitution of the United States, including the Bill of Rights and the other key amendments.

 2. America has been at its best when it has lived up to those ideals.
 We have been at our worst when we have abandoned them.

-With that in mind, we should be able to deal honestly with our history including the pre-colonial and colonial eras, the American Revolution, slavery, the Louisiana Purchase, the Mexican American War, the Civil War, Reconstruction, the Jim Crow Era, racial discrimination (both inside the South and more generally), World War I, the Great Depression, World War II, and the Cold War against the Soviet Union.
+With that in mind, we should be able to deal honestly with our history including the pre-colonial and colonial eras, the American Revolution, slavery, the Louisiana Purchase, the Mexican-American War, the Civil War, Reconstruction, the Jim Crow Era, racial discrimination (both inside the South and more generally), World War I, the Great Depression, World War II, and the Cold War against the Soviet Union.
 America played a heroic role during some of these periods.
 In others, there is much to reflect on that is disappointing.

 The Teaching of Evolution and Intelligent Design